albop/tie_archive/session_5/index.md

 - They are especially useful to convert returns in crypto currencies to real currencies
 - How do you control the value of a currency?
 Two possibilities:
   - intervene on the market by selling / buying the currency
-  - changing the amount of currency
+  - change the amount of currency ...
   - or its intrinsic value  (debase, reevalue)
     - (fix the conversion rate of the stablecoin with another crypto asset)
 - All are famous practices of central banks!